ObelusFamily/Anythink-Market-g4ym5/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+1. Launch Docker Desktop
+2. In your terminal, CD into the project folder
+3. In the project folder, run `docker-compose up` and wait for Docker to finish doing its thing
+4. To test, go to localhost:3000/api/ping